solana-labs/solana/proposals/src/passive-stake-delegation-and-rewards.md

 ```

 `credits_to_claim` is used to compute the reward and commission, and
-`StakeState::Stake.credits_observed` is updated to the latest
+`StakeState::Delegate::credits_observed` is updated to the latest
-`VoteState.credits` value.
+`VoteState::credits` value.

 ### Collecting network fees into the MiningPool